 This 1.4-mile round trip walk is located on the side of Walker Mountain in Littleton and has stunning views of the Presidential Mountain Range, Cannon Mountain, and a bird’s eye view of the town of Littleton.
 The trailhead parking lot can only accommodate about 4 cars, so keep that I mind when planning.
 The summit is at about 1300’ so you get a lot of bang for your buck with the view without a lot of effort.

 This amazing conservation area has nine trails that are blazed for year-round recreation and is a wonderful spot for those looking to get out in the woods and not gain much elevation.
 This spot is great for snowshoes and cross-country skis as well.
 Be sure to take the 1.6-mile Overlook Farm Loop for sweeping views of Franconia Ridge, Cannon Mountain, and beyond. (*Please note that Ammonoosuc Conservation Trust conserves this piece of private property and that parking is limited.
-Another parking lot can be found on Pearl Lake Road )
+Another parking lot can be found on Pearl Lake Road.)

 Winter hiking can be a fun and beautiful way to experience the White Mountains.
-In addition to our suggestions, there are many more trails to try while you are visiting.
-It is always recommended to check weather and trail conditions before venturing out and to be prepared with appropriate gear.
-We suggest bringing micospikes with you, which are an inexpensive purchase from most outdoor outfitters or from larger box stores.
+Keep in mind that it is always recommended to check weather and trail conditions before venturing out, and to be prepared with appropriate gear.
+In addition to warm, waterproof clothing, appropriate footwear, water, snacks, and the other 10 Essentials, we suggest bringing microspikes with you, which are an inexpensive purchase from most outdoor outfitters or from larger box stores.